The global and independent platform for the SAP community.

 Together: SAP, Red Hat and IBM

-It is technically and methodologically based on Red Hat's open source solutions and years of experience in supporting and modernizing traditional workloads.
-The key is abstraction towards application services and towards any infrastructure.
+The trend towards hybrid cloud is unstoppable, and Red Hat, SAP and IBM, representative of all Red Hat partners, have joined up to pursue a common strategy.
+In terms of methods and technologies, it is based on Red Hat’s open source solutions and many years of experience in supporting and modernizing traditional workloads.
+The key is to take a broader approach that includes application services and infrastructures of any type.

 Download cover story